disco-trooper/to-do-list/README.md

   </a>
 </p>

 > A simple online to-do-list with localStorage.
+Project made as a part of [The Odin Project's curriculum](https://www.theodinproject.com/courses/javascript/lessons/todo-list).

 ### ✨ [Demo](https://disco-trooper.github.io/to-do-list/)